-This Business Plan (2015-2019) details the West Multnomah Soil & Water Conservation District (the “District”) services, activities, resources, staffing, and finances currently available and planned to carry out its mission.
+This plan details West Multnomah Soil & Water Conservation District’s services, activities, resources, staffing, and finances currently available and planned to carry out our mission.
 The Business Plan also contains general information about the District and Multnomah County and guides the development of the District’s annual work plans and budgets.

 How will the District look if our staff, board, and volunteers do their work well?